OpenBEL/openbel-api/README.md

 API documentation with *Try it* functionality is available here [OpenBEL API documentation][OpenBEL API documentation].
 You can download the [RAML 0.8][RAML] or Swagger specification files, try it on the webpage or generate curl, httpie, and various language templates for using the API.

+## Development

+### branches

+- master branch
+  - Contains stable code.
+Releases are created from this branch using a tag (e.g. `MAJOR.MINOR.PATCH`).

+- next branch
+  - Contains unstable code.
+Commits should be merged into master after it stabilizes.

+### releases

+Releases of *openbel-api* should follow these steps:

+1. Update the version in the `VERSION` file.

+2. Add changes for this version to the `CHANGELOG` file.
+This file is modelled after http://keepachangelog.com/.

+3. Push the changes for `VERSION` and `CHANGELOG` on the master branch.

+4. Ensure the *master* branch has all of the required changes.

+5. Create a git tag, named after the version, on the *master* branch.
+Push this tag to GitHub.

+6. Create the Ruby and Java RubyGem for *openbel-api*.

+  `gem build .gemspec`

+7. Create a release on GitHub for this version and attach the gem file.

+8. Push gems to RubyGems.

+  `gem push openbel-api-VERSION-java.gem`

 -----

 Built with collaboration and a lot of :heart: by the [OpenBEL][OpenBEL] community.